saurabh-chakrabarthi/hermes/README.md

 This application also has an API consisting of 2 endpoints that are detailed on the [Readme](server/README.md).

-Please develop a second application, inside the ``client`` directory, that communicates with the "booking portal" application in order to accomplish the following:
+There's a second application, inside the ``client`` directory, that communicates with the "booking portal" application in order to accomplish the following:

 When a payment is booked, this payment has to go through a "quality check", the purpose of this quality check is to assure that the payment meets some defined "quality" criteria, this criteria consists on the following rules: